 Mom blogging is in vogue today and almost every new mother out there wants to become a mom blogger or an influencer.
 Some are in it for the almost celeb status these Instagram moms enjoy, which can be promoted to them easier thanks to services like Kenji.
 Some are in it to share their experiences.
 Most of them are in it to make sense of their new world full of baby stuff and to capture the special moments of their baby as he grows up.
 Along the way, they talk to us about the brand’s they use and the philosophies and methods they follow to raise a happy, healthy, smart baby.
 They use all forms of social media – blogs, Instagram, Facebook, Snapchat, Twitter & I sure don’t need to tell you about Pinterest for being the mom haven of pins.

 For my post today I could very well write about things from my perspective, since *ahem-ahem* I also fall into this category of Instagram moms but I shall save my notes for later.
 Today I detach myself from being the subject and bring you different sides of the influencer moms equation.

 Why do the Instagram moms splash their life on social media?

 For me personally, I joined the world of Instagram purely for the sheer richness of visual content.
 I loved looking at pictures of food, nature and cute cats.
+I love getting likes on photos I publish and some friends have even told me that I can buy automatic Instagram likes.
 This was before I ever dreamt of having a baby.